jaishree/ActiveAndroidTest/Getting-started.md

 ## Configuring your project

-Now that you have ActiveAndroid added to you project, you can begin you two step configuration process!
+Now that you have ActiveAndroid added to you project, you can begin your two-step configuration process!
 The first thing we’ll need to do is add some global settings.
 ActiveAndroid will look for these in the AndroidManifest.xml file.
 Open the AndroidManifest.xml file located at the root directory of your project.
 Let’s add some configuration options.

 * AA_DB_NAME (optional)
 * AA_DB_VERSION (optional – defaults to 1)